spatialos/gdk-for-unity/docs/setup-and-installing.md

 Currently, you can try this out using the `Playground`.

-#### 1. Get your workspace ready

-1. Open a terminal and navigate to the `UnityGDK` directory (the repository you’ve just cloned).
-1. Run `bash prepare-workspace.sh`.
-<br>This fetches additional packages and generates the code for the SpatialOS workers.

 #### 2. Run the `Playground` locally using SpatialOS

-1. In the same terminal window, run `spatial local launch`.
+1. Open Unity, and open the `unity` project.
+<br>Unity will automatically download several required SpatialOS libraries.
+Unity may open a browser window prompting you to login to your SpatialOS account.
+If this happens, please login.
+This will only happen the first time you open you project, or if the version of the required libraries changes.

+1. Choose **Improbable** > **Spatial** > **Local launch**.
-<br>This launches a SpatialOS deployment locally.
+<br>This launches a SpatialOS deployment locally in a new console window.
 You can open the [Inspector](https://docs.improbable.io/reference/13.0/shared/glossary#inspector) and see what’s happening in the game.
     > **It’s done when:** You see `SpatialOS ready.
-Access the Inspector at http://localhost:21000/inspector` printed in your console output.
+Access the Inspector at http://localhost:21000/inspector` printed in the new console indow

-1. Open Unity, and open the `unity` project.
-<br>This causes Unity to generate a Visual Studio solution, `unity.sln`, within `UnityGDK/workers/unity`.

 1. In the Unity Editor's Project window, open **Assets** > **Playground** > **Scenes** > **SampleScene**.